-When using modern radial tires on old ’50/’60/’70’s Mopars, front wheel alignment need to be adjusted for more and better steering response and overal safer handling of the car.
+When using modern radial tires on the rear wheel drive ’50/’60/’70’s Mopars, front wheel alignment can/should/needs to be adjusted for more and better steering response and overal safer handling of the car.

-The following chart shows alignment spec. numbers for various driving styles which can/should be provided to the alignment shop.
+The following chart shows alignment specification values for various driving styles which can/should be provided to the alignment shop.

 |Sunday Cruising||-0.25°||+1.5°||1/16" to 1/8"|

 |Daily Driver / Street||-0.5°||+2.5°||1/16" to 1/8"|